fobabs/10-days-of-js/README.md

-# HackerRank: 10 Days of JavaSript
+# HackerRank: 10 Days of JavaScript
 This repository includes all the solutions to the 10 Days of JS Challenges.